🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 I think the question was about Portland.

-We we took out seventeen one thousand seven hundred career criminals and sent them back to the countries from which they came, mostly led out by Biden and his people that had open border and open border policy.
+Yes, it was to say we don't want anything to do with this and we're removing many people in D.C.
+We took out 17 1700 career criminals and sent them back to the countries from which they came, mostly let out by Biden and his people that had open border and open border policy.

-And you know, Canada suffered because of that too, because they'd come here and they'd go into Canada also.
+And you know, Canada, you suffered because of that too, because they'd come here and they'd go into Canada also.

-So we're like a buffer for that in terms of they it's Canada suffered greatly by Biden and the open border, the policy of open border, totally unchecked, totally unvetted.
+So we're like a buffer for that in terms of Canada suffered greatly by Biden and the open border, the policy of open border, totally unchecked, totally unvetted.

-And these people were someone bring up that clip where Carney said he was gonna go and deal with Trump the way you deal with bullies, I think was something that he said.
+Can someone bring up that clip where Carney said he was going to go and deal with Trump the way you deal with bullies, I think was something that he said.

-And now now he's just like, yeah, no, well, I guess it's a good point, Donald Trump.
+And now he's just like, yeah, that's a good point, Donald Trump.

 Whatever you say.